PokemonAutomation/Microcontroller/Wiki/Software/Windows-ArduinoLeonardo.md

 <img src="images/digging-duo.jpg" height="400">

 2. Navigate to the grip menu without closing the game.
-This disconnects all controllers from the Switch so that the Pro Micro can take over.
+This disconnects all controllers from the Switch so that the Leonardo can take over.

 <img src="images/grip-menu.jpg" height="400">